VA Loan Certificate Eligibility: What You Need to Know

 of their honorable service.

-separation and record of service using NGB Form 22, a Report of
+record of service using NGB Form 22, a Report of Separation and

 Active Reserves and National Guard members, like their colleagues in